Print this role profile

 Entry to a career in multimedia is generally after completion of a course at either TAFE or university.
-A strong understanding of and experience in industry standard computer design packages such as Adobe Photoshop is essential.
+A strong understanding of and experience in industry standard computer design packages such as the Adobe Creative Suite is essential.
 Traineeships in multimedia studies are available and provide participants with a broad general understanding of working in multimedia.

-A multimedia developer will need to have very high level communication and negotiation skills, an eye for detail and the ability to work in a team environment.
+A multimedia designer will need to have very high-level communication and negotiation skills, an eye for detail and the ability to work in a team environment.

 The Skills Framework for the Information Age (SFIA) provides a common language that integrates with an organisation’s way of working, to improve capability and resource planning, resource deployment and performance management.
 This role profile quotes extensively from the SFIA, under licence from the SFIA Foundation.
 Information about the SFIA can be found at http://www.sfia-online.org/en